April 6, 2024

 Music Review: 'War horses' open festival with substance

-RANDOLPH - Any doubt as to why Beethoven's "Archduke" Trio and Brahms' G Minor Piano Quartet are considered "war horses" were washed away with the substantial performances, Saturday at the Chandler Music Hall, opening the 24th Central Vermont Chamber Music Festival.
+RANDOLPH - Any doubt as to why Beethoven's "Archduke" Trio and Brahms' G Minor Piano Quartet are considered "war horses" were washed away with the substantial performances, Saturday at the Chandler Center for the Arts, opening the 24th Central Vermont Chamber Music Festival.
 (The program was repeated Sunday in Woodstock.)
 These works are called "war horses" not only for their familiarity to chamber music lovers, but their position as great masterpieces of the repertoire.

 Cellist, founder and artistic director Peter Sanders, his violinist wife Basia Danilow of the Lark Quartet, and virtuoso violinist-violist Arturo Delmoni, all festival regulars, were joined by newcomer New York City pianist Molly Morkoski in the performance.